shiroyasha/blog-source/source/posts/2017-11-13-advisory-locks-and-how-to-use-them.html.md

 and honor transaction semantics.
 A transactional advisory lock acquired in a transaction will be released when the transaction ends.

-Both session and transaction level advisory locks can be acquired multiple times by the owning process.

 In the previous section, we have acquired session level locks.
 To acquire a transaction level advisory lock, an alternative transaction specific lock needs to be acquired.